 Or you can always begin with survey feedback to know what went wrong as they didn’t go through the purchase.

 There always are subscribers who will be inactive and least participating.
 You hardly see them interact with your content or open your email.

-Some of them could be who used to open your emails and interact with them but now they stopped and won’t even open your emails for a long time.
+Some of them could be who used to open your emails and interact with them, but now they have stopped and won’t even open your emails for a long time.